 In honor of the life of Nikki’s grandfather, the Mikey pendant was created to raise funds for Lung Cancer Alliance.
 Mike was a strong-willed, no nonsense yet sensitive patriarch.
 His example pushes Nikki to be better, do good and keep working toward her dreams.
-Mike is our inspiration for creating this collection that will donate 20% to Lung Cancer Alliance.
+Mike is our inspiration for creating this collection that will donate 10% to GO2 Foundation For Lung Cancer.

 Our Katie for Skin Cancer Research Collection:

 A wife and mother to four young children, Katie has successfully defeated Melanoma twice.
 With her pregnancies came changing moles, one of which indicated trouble.
 Learning it was Melanoma, the doctors were able to remove it surgically.
 However, recently she had another Melanoma removed and awaits the results, but expects a clean bill of health.
 Katie and her continued courage is our inspiration for creating this collection that will donate 10% to Skin Cancer Foundation.

 The Skin Cancer Foundation